radaisystems/soccer-challenge-dotnet/README.md

 - the amount of time you spent on the project
 - the list of improvements you would make

-> You can send us the submission in the form of a tarball, zip file, or a Github link to your repository.
+> You can send us the submission in the form of a tarball or zip file.

 ### What to expect afterwards